Heckmondwike: Politics

 In 1894 Heckmondwike Urban District Council was established and was incorporated into Kirklees in the local government reorganisation of 1974.
 The Heckmondwike electoral ward includes Millbridge, Flush, and Norristhorpe in Liversedge south of the A62 road.
 Heckmondwike ward is represented on Kirklees Council by three Labour councillors.

 In 2003 the ward elected David Exley of the British National Party, after the serving councillor left the Labour Party to run as an independent.
 Exley was re-elected in 2004, and in 2006 a second BNP member, Roger Roberts, was elected.
 Roberts had previously served as councillor for the Conservative Party.
 In May 2007 David Sheard (Labour), was returned.
 In May 2008 Exley lost his seat to Labour candidate Steve Hall.
 In May 2010 Roberts lost his seat to Labour candidate Viv Kendrick.
 Sheard was re-elected in 2011, and Hall was re-elected in 2012.

-Newspapers
+Media

 The weekly newspaper was the Heckmondwike Herald until Friday 15 August 2008 after which the title was merged into the Spenborough Guardian incorporating the Heckmondwike Herald.
 It covers the former Spenborough Urban District and Heckmondwike.

-Transportation
+Local news and television programmes are provided by BBC Yorkshire and ITV Yorkshire.
+Television signals are received from the Emley Moor TV transmitter.

+Local radio stations are BBC Radio Leeds on 92.4 FM, Heart Yorkshire on 106.2 FM, Capital Yorkshire on 105.6 FM, Hits Radio West Yorkshire on 102.5 FM, Greatest Hits Radio West Yorkshire on 96.3 FM and Branch Radio, a community based radio station that broadcast from the Dewsbury on 101.8 FM.

+Transport

 The town has its own bus station.

-Pop Culture

-In season 3 episode 26 of the Andy Griffith show a gentleman's gentleman passes through Mayberry on his American tour.
-He is from Heckmondwike, England.
-After causing a traffic accident he is forced to work off the damages as Andy's personal valet.
+Very few bus services terminate at Heckmondwike; most are through services from across West Yorkshire including Leeds, Bradford, Huddersfield and Wakefield.